AndreaDiotallevi/andreadiotallevi.com/src/posts/5-benefits-of-typing-v-copy-pasting-when-working-on-new-code/5-benefits-of-typing-v-copy-pasting-when-working-on-new-code.md

 > When you are learning something new, repetition is key.

-If, for instance, you need to refactor a function in 5 different files, type it out 5 times.
+If you need to refactor a function in 5 different files, type it out 5 times.
 The first time will be hard as you won’t recall every detail.
 But, by the time you do it for the fifth time, you will have a much better grasp of that particular concept.

 Practice repetition on new concepts to let your brain do the hard work for you.